Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Transferrable Semantic-Visual Relationship

 \subsection{Training}

-From our definition of the redrawn domain adaptation problem, only the source semantic-visual pairs have similarity/dissimilarity labels.
-Hence, using $\hat{\textbf{y}}_{ij}^{s}$ to denote the metric network's prediction for the pair of $\textbf{x}_{i}^{s}$ and $\textbf{a}_{j}^{s}$, we can train the metric network via a cross-entropy loss in the source domain: \begin{footnotesize}
+From our definition of the redrawn domain adaptation problem, only the source semantic-visual fusions have similarity/dissimilarity labels.
+Hence, using $\hat{\textbf{y}}_{ij}^{s}$ to denote the metric network's prediction for the fusion of $\textbf{x}_{i}^{s}$ and $\textbf{a}_{j}^{s}$, we can train the metric network via a mean squared error loss in the source domain: \begin{footnotesize}

-\end{footnotesize} The entropy regularization loss defined for target semantic-visual pairs is formalized as:
+\end{footnotesize} The entropy regularization loss defined for target semantic-visual fusions is formalized as:

 The reconstruction loss is computed for the semantic attributes of both source and target categories:

 In conclusion, with the above sub-objectives, our final objective function is formulated as follows: